vault713/wallet713/README.md

 * **Get up and running fast.** Download a pre-compiled binary (or build yourself).
 We run a node for you (or run your own).
 * **Everything in one interface.** Listen, send and receive using the same instance of the wallet.
-* **Use your public key as your address.** grinbox relies on public/private keypairs that are derived from your wallet seed to authenticate yourself and receive your messages.
+* **Use your public key as your address.** epicbox relies on public/private keypairs that are derived from your wallet seed to authenticate yourself and receive your messages.
-* **SSL & End-to-end encryption.** All grinbox traffic uses SSL and messages are end-to-end encrypted.
+* **SSL & End-to-end encryption.** All epicbox traffic uses SSL and messages are end-to-end encrypted.
 Nobody beyond the intended recipient can read the contents of your transaction slates.
-* **Process transactions easily.** Send to a recipient's grinbox or keybase profile and it takes care of itself.
+* **Process transactions easily.** Send to a recipient's epicbox or keybase profile and it takes care of itself.
 No need to deal with IP addresses, port forwarding, or manual file transfers.
 * **Receive transactions while you are offline.** Transactions persist, waiting for you to fetch them the next time you come online.
-* **Contacts.** No need to keep track of grinbox addresses or keybase account names.
-Add addresses to contacts stored locally on your machine, and sending 10 grin becomes as easy as `send 10 --to @alice`.
+* **Contacts.** No need to keep track of epicbox addresses or keybase account names.
+Add addresses to contacts stored locally on your machine, and sending 10 Epic-Cash becomes as easy as `send 10 --to @alice`.
 * **Remain in full control.** Only you have access to your private keys and your wallet balance, only you can read or sign your own transactions.

 ## Status